1894-2019 CELEBRATING 125 YEARS OF GLORY TO THE DIVINE HEART!

 By our prayer and apostolic service, we are devoted to extending the Kingdom of Love of the Most Sacred Heart of Jesus everywhere.
-We are an international Congregation serving in Poland, Ukraine, Italy, France, Bolivia, Argentina and the United States.
+We are an international Congregation serving in Poland, Ukraine, Italy, France, Bolivia, Argentina, Jamaica, West Indies, and the United States.
 The United States Province of the Most Sacred Heart of Jesus is represented in the Dioceses of Altoona-Johnstown, Grand Rapids, Harrisburg and Mandeville, Jamaica, West Indies.

 September 14, 2018 Our Annual Golf Tournament was held at Cresson Summit Country Club.

 September 29, 2018 Our Sisters moved into a new convent location for Bl.
 Klara Szczesna Convent in Middletown, Pennsylvania.
 On November 16, 2018 the Most Holy Sacrament took up residence in the house, with Holy Mass by the Pastor, Fr.
 Edward (Ted) Keating, of Seven Sorrows of the Blessed Virgin Mary Parish in Middletown, Pennsylvania.